 Following the horrible and disappointing season of 1958, Gene decided to give basketball another try.
 He called Red Auerbach and was told that Boston didn’t need him and that Red didn’t think that he could make the team anyway.
 Auerbach gave in to Gene’s demands for a tryout, but refused to pay the expenses for his trip to Boston.
 By his sheer determination Gene made the Celtics and signed a contract over the objections of the Braves.
 On the court he was strong, hustled and could out-jump most anyone in the league and excelled on defense and in rebounding.
 He would prove that he had staying power as he played three seasons with the Celtics, who were NBA champions all three years, followed by two more with the New York Knickerbockers.

 A few days later Conley was in Florida, albeit late, for spring training.
-It was early May before he was ready to pitch.
+It was late April before he was ready to pitch.
 He began in relief but was moved to the starting rotation shortly thereafter and finished with 12 wins for the last-place Phillies.
 His 12th win came on August 19, a three-hitter against the Cubs.
 In the third inning he was hit on the pitching hand while batting against Glen Hobbie.
 The resulting fracture ended what was his finest season in the making, but not before he completed the game while allowing only a single over the last six innings.
-He was picked by his former manager, Fred Haney, for the 1959 All-Star Game, where he pitched two perfect innings that included a strikeout of Ted Williams.
+He was picked by his former manager, Fred Haney, for both that season's All-Star Games--in the second contest he pitched two hitless innings that included a strikeout of Ted Williams.
 He was also named Comeback Player of the Year by The Baseball Writers’ Association of America.
 Following the season he signed two contracts, one with the Phillies and another with the Celtics.
 He helped the Celtics to another championship.